leandrohsilveira/reactjs-hooks-rxjs/README.md

 The ReactJS hooks feature introduced by the first 16.7 alpha release is being considered the new state of art of the React.
 It’s goal is to provide a more simple way to manage component’s internal state and lifecycle as an alternative to class components.

-Advanced javascript developers may like to use RXJS to go full reactive instead of redux.
-But who try to use pure RXJS and React faces a boring boilerplate: subscribing and unsubscribing to observables and setting changes to component internal state.
+Adventurers javascript developers may wish to use RXJS to go full reactive instead of redux.
+But who try to use pure RXJS and React faces a boring boilerplate: subscribing and unsubscribing to observables and setting changes to component internal state, for EVERY connected component.

 ```jsx
 import React, { Component } from 'react';